 Nothing beats St Ives on a warm sunny day, sitting at one of the many excellent cafes overlooking clear turquoise sea - except perhaps a stormy day, when Atlantic breakers roll in and the surfers hit the beaches.
-Spring in Cornwall is a lovely time of year, with the first snowdrops and daffodils giving way to wild garlic and scarlet campion along the hedge banks, pink thrift along the coast, and the famously beautiful, clear light.
+Spring and early summer in Cornwall is a lovely time of year, with the first snowdrops and daffodils giving way to wild garlic and scarlet campion along the hedge banks, pink thrift along the coast, and the famously beautiful, clear light.

 Leo's Cottage has arguably the best sea views in town, and is in the heart of Downalong, the old fishing quarter - a maze of narrow, cobbled streets, artists studios and cafes.
 A quiet No Through Road and sea wall are all that separate the house from Bamaluz beach - a small cove with year round, unrestricted access for dog walkers and a golden, sandy beach at low tide.
-Clearest green water at high tide.

 - The South West Coastal path goes right past the door.

 - A few seconds to the right is the harbour with its cafes, shops, pubs and pale gold sandy beach.

 - Five minutes to the left: Porthgwidden beach, with its wonderful cafe.
 A great spot for swimming.

 - Well-equipped kitchen, cosy breakfast room, seats eight

 - Porch with stable doors facing the quiet street outside and the sea